katsuhisamaruyama/jxplatform2/README.md

 ### Source Code Model

-JxPlatform2 builds a Java model consisting of the following elements:
+JxPlatform2 builds a Java source code model consisting of the following elements:

 * JavaProject - Stores a collection of Java source files, packages, and classes
 * JavaFile - Provides information on a Java source file